Kiran7007/Interview-Preparation/README.md

    - <b>View</b>: View objects are the basic building blocks of User Interface(UI) elements in Android.
 View is a simple rectangle box which responds to the user's actions.
 Examples are EditText, Button, CheckBox etc. View refers to the ```android.view.View``` class, which is the base class of all UI classes.
    - <b>ViewGroup</b>: ViewGroup is the invisible container.
 It holds View and ViewGroup.
 For example, LinearLayout is the ViewGroup that contains Button(View), and other Layouts also.
 ViewGroup is the base class for Layouts.</br>

-- **Difference between `Activity` and `Service`?**
-  - **Activity:** An activity is the entry point for interacting with the user.
-It represents a single screen with a user interface.
-  - **Service:** A service is a general-purpose entry point for keeping an app running in the background for all kinds of reasons.
-It is a component that runs in the background to perform long-running operations or to perform work for remote processes.
-A service does not provide a user interface.

 - **Why do android apps need to ask permission like `INTERNET` or `LOCATION`?** </br>
   The Android platform takes advantage of the Linux user-based protection to identify and isolate app resources called sandbox.
 This isolates apps from each other and protects apps and the system from malicious apps.
 If an app needs to use some system resources (like internet, or location sensor,..) or needs to connect other apps (like IAB library), it should request this access.
 Then android OS give this request and get permission to access the resource.
 If you want to use system resources, request the permission under the `<uses-permission>` tag in the `android-manifest.xml` file.